James Bay Road website

 Km 358

-This is the last fuel available on the Trans-Taiga Road.
-To go to the end (Brisay at km 582, without 4-wheel drive) and back is 448 km, or to the very end (Caniapiscau) and back is 616 km (requires 4-wheel drive).
+This is the last fuel and services available on the Trans-Taiga Road.
+To go to Brisay at km 582 and back is 448 km, or to the very end (Caniapiscau) and back is 616 km.

 Km 362 Airstrip.